 If you use glass bottles with a dishwasher and sanitiser, make sure it sanitises to the proper temperature for the required amount of time.
 Shortcuts can result in expensive mistakes.
 Keep a short list of contact details of technicians in your RAMP as a risk reduction strategy in case equipment fails.
 If your sanitiser is faulty and you run out of clean bottles it's going to create some real problems.
 How can you better mitigate this potential risk?
 If your operation is large enough, invest in two sanitisers or keep a spare if you can.

 If you wash and sanitise bottles differently, do your research and make sure that you are using the suitable cleaning agent and an appropriate temperature in the oven etc.

-All of the standard procedures for handling and bottling pasteurised milk can be applied to RDM as well.
+Most of the standard procedures for handling and bottling pasteurised milk can be applied to RDM as well.
 That is why they will not be discussed in detail here.
 Pasteurised milk is very vulnerable to post-pasteurisation contamination and those farmers are required to have a detailed risk management process.
 The food safety precautions are very high in Australia.
 RDM from cows fed grass and hay however, has its own protective systems to protect the milk from pathogen contamination to a degree, more here.
 This however does not mean that careful processing procedures can be neglected.
 Food safety first.